bazelbuild/bazel-website/browse-and-search-user-guide.md

 ### Open a branch, commit, or tag

-By default, the code search and source browsing interface opens a repository to the master branch.
+By default, the code search and source browsing interface opens a repository to the default branch.
 To open a different branch, from the Breadcrumb toolbar, click the **Branch/Commit/Tag** menu.
 A submenu opens, allowing you to select a branch using a branch name, a tag name, or through a search box.